-Proposed Change: With the current staffing capacity staff can annually, prioritize a range of between 5 to 10 streets/segments for implementation.
+Proposed Change: With the current staffing capacity staff can annually, prioritize a range of 5 to 10 streets/segments for implementation.

-Re-evaluation Timeline: Based on 2011 Policy, if a street gets excluded from traffic calming for not meeting any of the traffic calming process criteria, it will have to wait at least 2 years for the next consideration.
-It is recommended that re-evaluation timeline be changed from 2-year to 5-year to allow more time to focus on new requests and optimize the resources (DN March 2021).

-If there is a major change in the traffic pattern, that street will be exempted from the evaluation timeframe due to constraint.
+Re-evaluation Timeline: Based on 2011 Policy, if a street gets excluded from traffic calming for not meeting any of the traffic calming process criteria, it will have to wait at least 2 years to be reconsidered.
+It is recommended that re-evaluation timeline be changed from 2 years to 5 years to allow more time to focus on new requests and optimize staff resources (DN March 2021).
+If there is a major change in area traffic patterns, a street may be exempted from the evaluation timeframe.

-Proposed Change: Re-evaluation timeframe to be 5-year period.
+Proposed Change: Re-evaluation timeframe to be a 5-year period.

-Cul-de-sacs and Crescents/P-loops: Current policy doesn't screen out cul-de-sacs, crescents, and P-loops.
+Cul-de-sacs and Crescents/P-loops: The current policy doesn't screen out cul-de-sacs, crescents, and P-loops.
 Due to the nature of these streets, they never scored high enough to be eligible for traffic calming in the past.
-That means, there is a wastage of time and money for data collection and analysis to assess their eligibility.
-As such, the updated policy could be streamlined by excluding these from consideration, thereby focusing on most needed locations.
-Crescent could be sometimes long; therefore, limitation of 300 m is considered for their exclusion from traffic calming.
+Time and money for data collection and analysis is therefore wasted in assessing their eligibility.
+As such, the updated policy is streamlined by excluding these from consideration, thereby focusing on streets that are more likely to meet eligibility requirements.
+Some of these street types in the city are long; therefore, a limitation of 300 m is considered for their exclusion from traffic calming.

-Proposed Change: Screen out cul-de-sacs, P-loops and crescents that are less than 300 meters.
+Proposed Change: Screen out cul-de-sacs, P-loops, and crescents that are less than 300 meters.

-New Development/Rehab Works: It was recommended to include provision for the application of traffic calming tools to the projects identified under new developments and road rehabs (DN March 2021).
-This aligns with the Envision St. John's Municipal Plan 2021 stating "Require new development to anticipate and implement traffic calming measures consistent with the principles and objectives of the City's Traffic Calming Policy, so that proactive measures can be applied before traffic problems arise."
+New Development/Rehab Work: It was recommended to include provision for the application of traffic calming tools to projects identified under new developments and road rehabilitation (DN March 2021).
+This aligns with the Envision St. John's Municipal Plan 2021 which states "Require new development to anticipate and implement traffic calming measures consistent with the principles and objectives of the City's Traffic Calming Policy, so that proactive measures can be applied before traffic problems arise."

-It is important that the traffic calming measures considered for these projects would not unduly affect service of emergency vehicles, transit buses and other vehicles, and would not create safety concerns.
-Examples of traffic calming measures suitable for this type of projects are roundabouts, curb extensions and raised crosswalks.
-These projects typically do not involve public consultation on the traffic calming features; however, Staff may need to discuss with stakeholders such as schools and Metrobus, where needed.
+It is important that the traffic calming measures considered for these projects would not unduly affect service of emergency vehicles, transit buses and other vehicles.
+Some examples of traffic calming measures suitable for these types of projects are roundabouts, curb extensions and raised crosswalks.
+New development projects do not involve public consultation on the traffic calming features; however, Staff may consult stakeholders such as Emergency Services and Metrobus, where needed.

-In case of streets that are under the traffic calming potential list (score above 30) and are considered for City's street rehab project, these streets would be given higher priority.
-The general traffic calming process to follow for this kind of project would be same as for the normal streets.
+If a street is eligible for traffic calming (scores above 30) and is also being considered for City street rehabilitation, this streets will be given high priority for temporary installation.
+The traffic calming process followed for this kind of project will be the same as for all other streets.